SH20RAJ/pshychology/README.md

+# The Psychology of SaaS
-# The Psychology of SaaS: Designing, Marketing, and Growing Addictive Products
+## The Psychology of SaaS: Designing, Marketing, and Growing Addictive Products

 *The Ultimate Guide to Building Billion-Dollar SaaS Companies Through Deep Human Psychology*